Jermaine0Forbes/Java-Personal/readme.md

 ### how to create a hash map
 #### what is a hash map?
-- **javatpoint** Java HashMap class implements the map interface by using a hashtable.
+- **javatpoint**: Java HashMap class implements the map interface by using a hashtable.
 It inherits AbstractMap class and implements Map interface.
-- **my definition** It is an object that holds **key-value pairs** that you can customize to be any data type that you like
+- **my definition**: It is an object that holds **key-value pairs** that you can customize to be any data type that you like

 ```java